simonmichael/hledger/hledger/hledger.m4.md

 ### Commodity error checking

 In [strict mode], enabled with the `-s`/`--strict` flag, hledger will report an error if a commodity symbol is used that has not been declared by a [`commodity` directive](#declaring-commodities).
 This works similarly to [account error checking](#account-error-checking), see the notes there for more details.

+Note, this disallows amounts without a commodity symbol, because currently it's not possible (?) to declare the "no-symbol" commodity with a directive.
+This is one exception for convenience: zero amounts are always allowed to have no commodity symbol.

 ## Default commodity